lucaferioli95/lucaferioli95/README.md

 A storefront I'm designing, building, and photographing for.
 Customers browse, purchase, and download original photography.
 Currently wiring up payments and finishing the admin tooling before public launch.

-> 🚧 Repository currently private — happy to share access on request.
+> 🚧 Currently in active development — payments and email integrations in progress before public launch.

 ---